 Before you even consider buying a book of business, take the time to examine what would be the ideal fit for you and your team.
 The easiest way to create a smooth transition is to find a business that is similar to yours in terms of ideal client, area of specialization, values, and business model.
 These mutual traits will be essential in smoothing out the transition, so keep these in mind as you explore different companies to acquire.

 - Ask for Assistance

 The biggest asset to help you smooth out the transition will be the previous owners, as they know the personalities of their existing clients.
 When signing a contract, you might ask to include billable hours for personal support, or perhaps dual meetings where they can introduce you in person.
 These introductions are invaluable and help create a feeling of teamwork with the new clients, reassuring that they’re in excellent hands.

 - Tailor Your Messaging and Stay Personal

 One of the biggest concerns that your new clients will have is whether you will deliver the same level of service that they have come to expect.
+91% of prospects are more likely to engage an advisor who utilizes some amount of personalization in their communications.
 It’s essential to build your client relationships right from the start, so ask for personalized info on each client when acquiring the business.
 Instead of sending out a form letter, reach out to each client personally and invite connection, or ask them to come into the office for one-on-one meetings.
 While this will add to your workload at the beginning of your acquisition, it shows your new clients that you are committed to their satisfaction and start your relationship off on the right foot.

 - Combine Your Messaging